What Is Risk Score?

 What is a risk score in customer success?

 A risk score quantifies the likelihood that a customer will churn or downgrade based on behavioral signals like declining usage, missed meetings, champion departure, and negative survey responses.
 It focuses specifically on negative indicators.
+This is a common area of focus for customer success teams working to improve their approach to Risk Score.

 How is a risk score different from a health score?

 A health score is a holistic view of account wellness across multiple dimensions.
 A risk score focuses specifically on churn and contraction indicators.
 A customer can have a moderate health score but a high risk score if a specific factor (like champion departure) is present.
+This is a common area of focus for customer success teams working to improve their approach to Risk Score.

 What should trigger a risk score increase?

 Common triggers include declining product usage, increasing support escalations, champion or executive sponsor departure, negative NPS/CSAT responses, missed QBRs, delayed payments, and competitor mentions in conversations.
+This is a common area of focus for customer success teams working to improve their approach to Risk Score.